Laser Beam Welding VS Plasma Arc Welding

 1. Micro-beam plasma arc welding can weld foils and thin plates.

-2. With small hole effect, it can better realize single-sided welding and double-sided free forming.
+2. With a small hole effect, it can better realize single-sided welding and double-sided free forming.

 3. Plasma arc has high energy density, high arc column temperature, and strong penetration ability.
 It can achieve 10-12mm thick steel without bevel welding.
 It can be welded through double-sided forming at one time.
 The welding speed is fast, the productivity is high, and the stress deformation is small.